-By the Deadline for the Letter of Intent, submit a Letter of Intent with accompanying Market Study Checklist, and payment of the Market Study fee.
+By the Deadline for the Letter of Intent, submit a Letter of Intent, and payment of the Market Study fee.
 By the Deadline to Apply, submit a completed LIHTC Electronic Underwriting Application, Multifamily Revenue Bond Application, PRIME CDBG-DR Supplemental Application, all support documentation required by the 2019 QAP, and payment of the application and analysis fees.
 If the appropriate fees are not submitted to the LHC, the application shall be considered incomplete and subject to disqualification.
 See §10.6, Important Dates and Deadlines.